 If you are new to painting, it is recommended to opt for acrylic paints as these will make the process of painting much easier.
 If you want to create abstract and modernist paintings, then you may want to stick with acrylic paints even when you progress as an artist.
 For those that want to create realistic and super detailed paintings, working towards or even starting with oil paintings is a good idea.

-Studio 83 offer Trial Lesson for beginners, check it out now.
+Studio 83 offer Trial Art Lesson for beginners, check it out here.